hotwire-django/turbo-django/doc/source/installation.rst

     )

 .. note::
    Turbo relies on the ``channels`` library to push data to the client (also known as Turbo Streams).
-Adding channels may not be needed if using only implementing Turbo Frames to componentify your app.
+Adding channels may not be needed if using only implementing Turbo Frames to component-ify your app.
 For the tutorial, you will need channels installed.

 Then, adjust your project's ``asgi.py`` to wrap the Django ASGI application::